Last Updated on by

 Mind your calories.
 Along the same lines, low-calorie diets may seem like the ideal way to lose as much weight as quickly as possible, but too low of calories can set you at a higher risk at either falling off or even developing an eating disorder.
 Diets should be calorie controlled, but most experts recommend healthy adults do not go under 1,200 calories a day.
 There are exceptions, of course–but those pertain to those needed liquid weight loss diets, as prescribed by a physician.

 Exercise is thrown aside–or emphasized too much.
-Exercise is the key to long term weight maintenance, and should be appropriately incorporated into diet plans, but also may not require as many extra calories as you might imagine.
+Exercise is the key to long-term weight loss goals and overall weight maintenance, and should be appropriately incorporated into diet plans, but also may not require as many extra calories as you might imagine.
 If your diet plan does not include an exercise plan, use an activity calculator, or better yet talk with a dietician or health expert.
 And always make sure you have clearance from your physician before starting a new exercise regime.
+Even a few high-intensity workouts each week can go a long way.

 Picking a plan that doesn’t suit your lifestyle.
 If you go with a plan with only losing weight in mind there’s a strong chance you may fail.
 That’s because any diet plan you opt for should be realistic for your personal tastes, preferences, and lifestyles.
 The best plans will also offer a way to eat with others, or flexibility so you don’t feel left out.